 Natural Capital is also a source of income for farmers and landowners through the government’s Countryside Stewardship Scheme, which provides financial payments to farmers for managing their land in a way that provides environmental protection or benefit, including boosting wildlife and biodiversity, protecting water and soil, allowing public access and managing flood risk.

-The Agriculture Bill also speaks of a move away from direct payments to farmers for farming land, to a system where payments can be made for providing public benefits.
+Government support post-Brexit will move away from direct payments to farmers for farming land, to a system where payments can be made for providing public benefits.

 Carter Jonas is tracking progress of the new agricultural policy, including the flagship ELMS (Environmental Land Management Scheme).

 Mark is a rural partner responsible for agency and professional work in East Anglia.

 Since qualifying in 1998 Mark has undertaken asset management of institutional rural property, advised landowners, farmers and institutions on strategic development opportunities, provided valuation advice for loan security, tax and expert witness instructions.
 Mark also undertakes rural professional work such as rent reviews and some estate management.
 In September 2013 Mark became a partner of Carter Jonas with a regional remit to undertake rural agency and professional work leading the rural team in the Cambridge office.

 Mark completed a degree in Rural Enterprise and Land Management at Harper Adams, is a member of the Royal Institution of Chartered Surveyors and is a RICS Registered Valuer.
 Outside of work Mark lives just outside Newmarket, plays hockey, takes part in a small number of sprint triathlons.
 He is also involved with his local YFC club, Suffolk RABI and the South Suffolk Show Association.